 These BBQ Kettle Chip Encrusted Salmon Fillets are so simple, so good… ENJOY!
 Great served with green beans and brown rice.

-Printable Encrusted Salmon Recipe
+Printable Recipe Card For Potato Chip Encrusted Salmon

 Salmon is so good for you.
 According to WebMD, “It’s very low in saturated fat and a good source of protein.
 It’s also one of the best sources of vitamin B12.
 It’s also bursting in potassium and other nutrients like iron and vitamin D.” Will you try this encrusted salmon recipe?